xiix0/scam/README.md

-I do desire we may be better strangers.
+It is a wise father that knows his own child.
-		-- William Shakespeare, "As You Like It"
+		-- William Shakespeare, "The Merchant of Venice"